coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

  **Leaking training data**

   Do you train/finetune the model yourself?
-  - Yes: and is the training data sensitive?
-Then you need to prevent:
+  - If yes, is the training data sensitive?
+If your response is in the affirmative, you need to prevent:
     - [unwanted disclosure in model output](/goto/disclosureuse/)
     - [model inversion](/goto/modelinversionandmembership/) (but not for GenAI)
     - [training data leaking from your engineering environment](/goto/devdataleak/).
-    - [membership inference]((/goto/modelinversionandmembership/)) - but only if the **fact** that something or somebody was part of the training set is sensitive information.
-For example when the training set consists of criminals and their history to predict criminal careers: membership of that set gives away the person is a convicted or alleged criminal.
+    - [membership inference]((/goto/modelinversionandmembership/)) - but only in the event where something or someone that was part of the training data constitutes sensitive information.
+For example, when the training set consists of criminals and their history to predict criminal careers.
+Membership of that set gives away the person is a convicted or alleged criminal.

-   If you use RAG: apply the above to your repository data, as if it was part of the training set: as the repository data feeds into the model and can therefore be part of the output as well.
+   If you use RAG: If you use RAG: apply the above to your repository data, as if it was part of the training set: as the repository data feeds into the model and can therefore be part of the output as well.

   If you don't train/finetune the model, then the supplier of the model is responsible for unwanted content in the training data.
 This can be poisoned data (see above), data that is confidential, or data that is copyrighted.
 It is important to check licenses, warranties and contracts for these matters, or accept the risk based on your circumstances.